dadaismee/phd_thesis/manuscript/02_correlation_as_core_problem.md

 [^2]: Correlated equilibrium is a general solution concept introduced by Aumann [-@aumann1974; -@aumann1987].
 As opposed to the classic Nash equilibrium, where players choose their strategies independently, here players choose strategies based on a public signal the value of which they assess privately, thus coordinating their actions according to a given correlation device.
 [^3]: An ESS is a strategy which, if adopted by a population, is resilient to invasion by any alternative strategy.
 Mathematically, an ESS can be defined as a strategy profile $\boldsymbol{s} = (s_1, s_2, ... , s_n)$ such that $\forall \boldsymbol{s'} \neq \boldsymbol{s}$, we have $\pi(\boldsymbol{s}, \boldsymbol{s}) > \pi(\boldsymbol{s}, \boldsymbol{s'})$, where $\pi$ is the average payoff of the population playing the strategies $\boldsymbol{s}$ and $\boldsymbol{s'}$ [@maynardsmith1982].
 [^4]: Nash equilibrium is a solution concept describing a strategy profile consisting of each player's best response to the other player's strategies where no one gains bigger payoff by deviating unilaterally.
+[^5]: However, it is still not clear whether human players such as grazers have genuine fitness rather utility value function.
+As @sterelny2012 suggests, there has been an evolutionary shift from fitness to utility correlated with the demographic explosion in the Pleistocene and subsequent significant decline in individual-level heritability of cultural traits, for offspring did not more resemble their parents informationally and ideologically due to the abundance of cultural information sources.